"It gave my father a chance to get closer to the gold than he ever got"- When Andre Agassi commented on winning the singles event at the 1996 Olympics

 American women have fared much better in the Olympics compared to their male counterparts.
 After Lindsay Davenport's triumph in Atlanta, Venus Williams won the gold in Sydney in 2000, with Monica Seles claiming bronze.

-12 years later, her sister Serena Williams won the women's singles event in London by thrashing Maria Sharapova in the final.
+Her sister Serena Williams won the women's singles event 12 years later in London by thrashing Maria Sharapova in the final.

 What are Andre Agassi-Steffi Graf’s children doing now?
 Everything to know about Jaz & Jaden Agassi